SAP-samples/teched2025-AD161/exercises/ex2/README.md

-## Exercise 2.5 - Run the XTravels app with flights being mocked
+## Exercise 2.5 - Run the xtravels app with flights being mocked

 After completing these steps you will have xtravels running with the entities from the API package being mocked by local entities.